-Our super lawyers provide every client a 'No Win/No-Fee' guarantee.
-This promise ensures you owe us nothing if we cannot obtain compensation to recover your damages from the responsible party or their insurance company.
+We provide a 'No Win/No-Fee' guarantee, ensuring you owe us nothing if your experienced personal injury attorney cannot obtain compensation to recover your damages from the responsible party or their insurance company.

-How do you win a personal injury claim?
+How do injured victims win personal injury claims?

 Typically, the injured party will hire a personal injury attorney to file an injury claim against any person, business, or government agency that caused them harm.
-Nearly all personal injury claims are based on negligence or an intentional act that caused injury, property damage, or fatality.
+Nearly every personal injury claim is based on negligence or an intentional act that caused injury, property damage, or fatality.

-What happens when I file a personal injury lawsuit?
+What happens when I file a personal injury civil suit?

 Once you file a lawsuit in civil court, you become the plaintiff, and the person, business, or government agency that caused your harm becomes the defendant.
 Your personal injury attorney and the defendant's legal team will begin discovery by exchanging documents, talking to eyewitnesses, and deposing people under oath.

 Approximately 95% of all personal injury cases are resolved as negotiated settlements, where the responsible party's insurance carrier pays the victim the agreed amount.
-Only a tiny percentage of Illinois personal injury actions are ever presented before a judge and jury.
+Only a tiny percentage of Illinois personal injury actions involving another party’s negligence are ever presented before a judge and jury.

 What will I get if I win my personal injury lawsuit?

-By winning your case, the judge or jurors will award your compensation (damages) to cover your injuries, property damage, or expenses associated with the death of a family member.
+By winning your case, the judge or jurors will award you compensation (damages) to cover your minor to serious injuries or expenses associated with the death of a family member.

-The compensation you receive could include damage expenses like hospital bills, medical expenses, lost wages, future lost earnings, and payment for temporary or permanent disabilities.
+The compensation you receive could include damages and expenses like hospital bills, medical expenses, lost wages, future lost earnings, and payment for temporary or permanent disabilities.

 If I lost my loved one by someone else's negligence, can I file a claim?